lapinek/platform-scripting/README.md

 ### The Scripts' Location

-The script content can be defined either inline in a configuration file (that is, a file under the `/path/to/idm/conf` directory), or in a script file.
+The script content can be defined either inline in a configuration file (that is, a file under the `/path/to/idm/conf` directory), or in a separate script file.
 For the purposes of this example, we will use the latter option, as it provides a comfortable environment for writing multiline scripts and additional options for debugging.

 > Depending on your deployment strategy, defining scripts in files may not be supported, but it is an option in the described here environment which will allow us to demonstrate general principles for scripting in IDM.